 FERNAND JACKSON – Retired steelworker active since Hurricane Katrina working with New Orleans residents around rebuilding issues.

-ASHLEY SHELTON - Director of One Voice working on statewide advocacy in Louisiana, active in philanthropic circles across the south.
+ASHLEY SHELTON - Director of One Voice working on statewide advocacy in Louisiana and Mississippi, active in philanthropic circles across the south.